Mark F. Masters

 • A $4.3 million dollar judgment was obtained on behalf of a landlord against a tenant for breach of contract.
 The tenant had stopped renting four years into a ten-year deal and simply moved out of the building one weekend.
 The judgment was also entered against the owner of the tenant company who had personally guaranteed the lease.

-• Mr. Masters represented Defendant in a lawsuit involving a famous local restaurant.
+• Mr. Masters represented Third-Party Defendant in a lawsuit involving a famous local restaurant.
 Plaintiff sued Defendant on several theories regarding claims of misappropriated property.
-Defendant then sued for defamation and tortious interference with a contract.
+Defendant then sued Third-Party Defendant for defamation and tortious interference with a contract.
 Defendant voluntarily dismissed his defamation claims after discovery disputes arose.
-Oakland County Circuit Court denied Mr. Masters’ Motion to Dismiss Defendant’s remaining tortious interference claim by finding a “question of fact.”
+The Oakland County Circuit Court denied Mr. Masters’ Motion to Dismiss Defendant’s remaining tortious interference claim by finding a “question of fact.”
 Mr. Masters obtained leave to pursue an interlocutory appeal from the Michigan Court of Appeals, which reversed the trial court’s order and dismissed the case against his client in a nine-sentence opinion.

 • An $8.5 million dollar judgment was obtained on behalf of Plaintiff’s estate against Defendant and Defendant’s principle shareholder based on fraud, embezzlement, and other theories.